V. R. Panchamukhi

-V. R. Panchamukhi (also referred as Vadiraj Panchamukhi, and Vachaspati V. R. Panchamukhi), is an Indian Economist and Sanskrit scholar.
+V. R. Panchamukhi (also referred to as Vadiraj Panchamukhi, and Vachaspati V. R. Panchamukhi), is an Indian Economist and Sanskrit scholar.
 He was born on September 17, 1936, in Dharwad, Karnataka.
 He is the eldest son of Vidyaratna Shri R. S. Panchamukhi, an archaeologist and indologist and Sanskrit Scholar.
 V. R. Panchamukhi has been honored with the Padma Shri, the fourth highest Indian civilian award, for his contributions to the literature and education on 26 January 2025 by the Government of India.

 Early life

 Vadiraj was born in Bagalkot, Karnataka to a Madhwa Brahmin, to Vidyaratna Shri Raghavendracharya, S. Panchamukhi and Kamalabai R. Panchamukhi.
 He is the sixth child after five sisters.

 His father was a renowned epigraphist, archaeologist and Indologist, who dedicated his life to historical research and Indological studies.
 He was a pioneer in Daasa Sahitya research.
 His mother built a value system based on the heritage of daasara padagalu.
 Vadiraj had his early education in Sanskrit and philosophy under the tutelage of his father.

 He stood 1st class 1st rank in Karnataka University studying mathematics and statistics in 1956.
 He was the first to achieve 82.5%.
 He also achieved 1st rank in Bombay University doing his master's degree in statistics with econometrics in 1958, for which he was awarded the Chancellor's Gold Medal.
 He completed his Ph.D. in Delhi School of Economics in 1963 with his thesis on 'Applications of Game Theory to Economic Policy and Planning with Illustrations from International Trade and Investments.'